 It is suitable for those who want to obtain a higher education teaching qualification and achieve Fellowship of the Higher Education Academy (HEA).
 Successful completion will also enable an additional entry to the Nursing and Midwifery Council (NMC) Professional Register as a Registered Teacher, (under the current NMC (2008) Standards).

 The course is delivered over a calendar year enabling the project to be undertaken over the summer period.
 This will provide a meaningful space to allow the project work to be incorporated into actual teaching practice in the forthcoming academic year.
 All modules are supported by UniLearn, the University’s integrated system which supports learning and teaching activities through technology.
+Please note, modules are delivered on both the Glyntaff campus, and the Treforest campus.

 You will learn through a variety of study methods consistent with the course philosophy such as small group learning, problem-based learning and project work.
 Some activities will be managed online throughout the three modules.